hinter-net/hinter-cline/instructions.md

     docker run -d --name my-hinter-cline --restart=always -p8080:8080 -v"$(pwd)/hinter-core-data":/app/hinter-core-data bbenligiray/hinter-cline:0.0.1
     ```

-4. TODO: Initialize

-5. Open your browser and navigate to [localhost:8080](http://localhost:8080).
+4. Open your browser and navigate to [`localhost:8080`](http://localhost:8080) to see the VS Code interface.
-    You should see the VS Code interface, which you will use to interact with the AI assistant.
+    Since `hinter-cline` is running in always restart mode, VS Code will always be available at `localhost:8080`, even after you restart your machine.

-6. Click the Cline icon on the VS Code sidebar.
+5. Click the Cline icon on the VS Code sidebar.
     Select an API provider and enter your API key.

     If you are not a paid subscriber to any of these API providers: